Guest-11111111/Physium-Formulae/README.md

 the CP Base Template, but modified for solving Physics Formulas

 ## Usage
-Use like a BASIC program
+Use like a basic hhk2 program